kangnurrohman/learn-text-processing/README.md

-# Learn Deep Learning
+# Learn Text Processing
-This repository is made for my journey notes learning deep learning.
-Every deep learning algorithm that I just learned I will save here
+This repository is made for notes on journeys to learn text processing, any learning related to text processing will be stored here